Morean War: Operations in Montenegro

 Visarion Borilović, who was elected in the meantime, devised a closer war plan with the Venetians, and sent 1500 Montenegrins under Duke Vučeta Bogdanović from Njeguši in the aid of Girolamo Cornaro during his attack on Herceg Novi.
-Venetian fleet set sails from Hvar and in couple of days reached Castelnuovo on 2 September.
+Venetian fleet set sails from Hvar and in a couple of days reached Castelnuovo on 2 September.
 Venetians commenced a siege, followed by heavy bombardment on a daily basis.
 Ottomans tried to break the blockade by sending reinforcements commanded by Topal Hussein Pasha of Bosnia on 15 September.
 They were ultimately defeated by Montenegrins on Kameno.
 Herceg Novi surrendered to the Venetians on 31 September ending almost a century and a half rule of the Ottomans established in 1540.
 The Ottomans tried to retaliate in March and May 1688.
 Suleyman Pasha Bushati attacked Montenegrin Highland tribe Kuči, only to suffer a devastating defeat twice, with 1500 casualties and lost Medun to them.
 In the summer of the same year, at the tribal assembly in Gradac in Lješanska nahija, Montenegro officially recognised Venetian suzerainty.

 Metropolitan Visarion thus invited nobleman from Kotor Ivan "Zane" Grbičić to Cetinje the following year, who was then elected the first Montenegrin Guvernadur.
 Venetians established a garrison in Cetinje, and fortified themselves in Cetinje Monastery.
 In July 1691 Suleyman was defeated yet again during his expeditions of punishment by Piperi and Bjelopavlići.
 In 1692 Visarion Borilović Bajica died under mysterious circumstances.
 The popular conspiracy theory has it that he was poisoned by the Venetians.
 In September of the same year, Suleyman launched another large campaign against Montenegro.
 The Venetian forces had no intent of facing him like the hajduks did seven years earlier and in turn retreated to the sanctuary of Cetinje monastery.
 Ottoman army reached Cetinje almost without a fight, with handful of Montenegrins giving only resistance.
 After negotiations, Venetian army was allowed to retreat from Cetinje.
 Before their departure, they time-mined the monastery, destroying it permanently.
 This move was quite unpopular among the local population and resulted in Montenegro turning its back on Venice.
 The strong ties remained, with guvernadur title being passed to the House of Vukotić, and then after, to the House of Radonjić.
 Ottoman army retreated from Cetinje shortly after.